-Omega-3 has links to minimising the production of molecules and substances connected to inflammation.
-In some people, higher omega 3 levels have been found to reduce inflammation.
+Omega-3 has links to minimising the production of molecules and substances connected different ailments.
+In some people, higher omega-3 levels have been found to reduce these symptoms.

 Pregnant women should pay close attention to their omega-3 levels.
 DHA has been proven to assist the normal visual development of infants up to 12 months of age.

 Follow a two-pronged approach, of diet and supplements, to achieve healthy Omega-3 levels.
 Consume a healthy Mediterranean diet with no processed foods and take Omega-3s.

 We know that only 2% of Australians have an adequate Omega-6:3 ratio and only 5% of Europeans have the adequate Omega06:3 ratio